kerovinoddi/Pass-Locker/README.md

     Then i should see a prompt to enter my credential name And a prompt to enter the password length
     When i submit my new credential
-    Then i should see my created credential with the random password
+    Then i should see my created credential with the random passwor

-7.Feature Delete Credential

    **Scenario:Deleting a Saved Credential**